yudhatm/ugly_todo/daily_progress.md

 - Display Tag Label in the Todo list
 - Sort / Filter by Label
 - Make Todo ListView into GridView

+### Saturday, 19 July 2025

+What I do:

+- Finish stream TodoWithTag stream test
+- Add Tag Label display and "Add Tag" button UI to Create Todo View

+Next:

+- Create a view to show created tags saved in the database, called Tag List View
+- Create the ability to add new tag and pick tags to use in the Tag List View
+- Create search tag function in Tag List View
+- Make TodoList into Grid View (tentative)